hpcugent/vsc_user_docs/mkdocs/docs/HPC/conda.md

 You can avoid the change of the `.bashrc` file by activating the environment with `source activate full/path/to/myenv` instead of `conda activate myenv`.

+## Anaconda Licensing

+If your organization uses Conda packages from Anaconda channels, be aware that Anaconda may now be actively enforcing its licensing terms.
+Academic, non-profit, and research institutions that previously used Anaconda software for free may now be required to purchase a commercial license if they have over 200 employees or contractors.
+Anaconda has sent legal notices to institutions demanding compliance and threatening backdated billing.
+This shift follows changes in Anaconda’s terms of service, updated in March 2024, and may affect your access to Anaconda’s resources.
+Ensure your organization reviews its usage and licensing agreements to avoid potential legal issues.